 - International students must submit an admissions application, application fee, and all requisite supplemental application documents.
 For detailed application requirements, click on Apply Now.

 - .Applicants whose native language is not English must present evidence of competency in English by taking the Test of English as a Foreign Language (TOEFL).
-Official TOEFL results must be sent directly to the Office of Admissions (or the Office of Student Affairs of the Mervyn M. Dymally School of Nursing for MSN applicants).
+Official TOEFL results must be sent directly to the Office of Admissions.

 - International students are ineligible for federal financial aid and are required to present proof of financial support by completing the Confidential Financial Statement and submitting it at the time of application for admission.